open-telemetry/opentelemetry-go-contrib/instrgen/docs/design.md

 In dynamic languages it's very easy to replace original implementation.
 This is done by providing a new implementation built on top of the original one.
 A technique called monkey patching (i.e. Python decorators).

-GO is statically typed, natively compiled programming language which means that works on bare methal without virtual machine in between.
+Go is statically typed, natively compiled programming language which means that works on bare methal without virtual machine in between.
 The only component that lives between your program and machine is operating system.
 Because of this limitation, auto-instrumentation of Go programs is limited to the following: